 In 1900, women were finally allowed to study medicine at universities in Austria-Hungary.
 It is noteworthy that a Jewish woman was the first female to graduate with a medical degree in Galicia – at Lwów University in 1904.
 By 1918, Jewish men and women comprised 30 percent of all students in the two Galician universities.
 Jewish women students were particularly overrepresented, forming a half of female student body in the closing years of Austrian Galicia.

-Trailblazers and rebels.
-Many Jewish physicians challenged existing stereotypes and expectations of the time.
-Their nonmedical activism, particularly in civic affairs or support of religious reforms (in the progressive movement), and contributions in the literary sphere all had a deep impact on the Jewish community of Galicia.
-They provoked social debates and often adopted “new” life styles.Jewish medical practitioners displayed different cultural and linguistic affinities – from an initial acceptance of a dominant German influence, through the embrace of German culture, but with either Slavic nationalistic overtones or a focus on Hebrew language, to the early adoption of a Polish-Jewish identity.
-By virtue of their profession, they moved with ease between different linguistic, cultural, and religious segments of society, without abandoning their Jewish heritage.
+Jewish medical practitioners frequently adopted different cultural preferences, ranging from an initial acceptance of a dominant German influence, through the embrace of German language and culture, but with either Slavic nationalistic sympathies or a focus on Hebrew language, to the early adoption of a new Polish-Jewish identity.
+By virtue of their profession, they moved with ease between different segments of society, without abandoning their Jewish heritage.
 Throughout the period of Austrian Galicia (1772–1918), Jewish medical professionals were frequent harbingers of modernization within the traditional society.

-To learn more about Galician Jewish students and university records, please refer to a series of articles in the Galitzianer (June and September 2016; December 2017; December 2018).
+References.To learn more about Galician Jewish students and university records, please refer to a series of related articles in the Galitzianer.
 Prior issues of the journal can be found in the Members Portal.

 “Jewish Physicians: Barber Surgeons and Doctors,” Galitzianer June 2016, 18-24